Fantom-Factory/fantomWindowsInstaller/readme.md

 The installer contains the standard Fantom distribution as available [here](https://bitbucket.org/fantom/fan-1.0/downloads/) and unpacks it into the selected directory.

 The installer then sets and updates the `FAN_HOME` and `PATH` environment variables.
-If Fantom is installed for *"just me"* then the User's environment variables are set.
-If installed for *"All Users"* then the `System` environment variables are updated.
+If Fantom is installed for *"just me"* then the user's environment variables are set.
+If installed for *"All Users"* then the System environment variables are updated.

-If installed on a 64 bit system then a 64 bit version of the `swt.jar` is installed and all `\bin\*.exe` files are replaced with `*.cmd` files.
+If installed on a 64 bit system then a 64 bit version of the `swt.jar` is installed into the `lib\java\ext\win32-x86_64` directory, and all `\bin\*.exe` files are replaced with `*.cmd` files.
 See [Fantom on Windows 64-Bit](http://www.fantomfactory.org/articles/fantom-on-windows-64-bit) for details.

 ### Fantom Work Directory